 Recover from the flight.
 Most flights get in after 3pm, and some even as late as 10pm.
 The two airports are Pudong International Airport and Hongqiao International Airport.
 Both of which are on each end of the Green Metro Line #2.
-Buy your public transportation card – it’s about ¥4 every time you use the metro and ¥1 every time you use the metro.
+Buy your public transportation card – it’s about ¥4 every time you use the metro and ¥1 every time you use the bus.
 Craving your first authentic Chinese meal find your closest Yang’s Dumplings and try xiaolongbao – soup dumplings.
 You won’t be disappointed.
 Also, find yourself some snacks (and bottled water!) for tomorrow morning when you inevitably wake up too early and are hungry.

 Image: China Sichuan Food